juancarotejeda/actec_moto_adm/README.md

-# subiendo flask a vercel
+# subiendo actec-moto a vercel